devrim113/Project-AttendanceSystem-DevOpsCloud/load_test/README.md

 **2. Test Configurations:**

 - This folder includes two test configuration files:
-  - load_test_frontend.yaml: 6000 requests in 120 seconds will be sent to the homepage of the frontend.
+  - `load_test_frontend.yaml`: 6000 requests in 120 seconds will be sent to the homepage of the frontend.
-  - load_test_backend.yaml: In the first phase, 180 api requests in 60 seconds will be sent as a buffer to start up the lambda resource.
+  - `load_test_backend.yaml`: In the first phase, 180 api requests in 60 seconds will be sent as a buffer to start up the lambda resource.
 After that, 6000 api requests will be sent in 120 seconds.

 ## Running the Tests:

+**1. Change Directory:**

+Ensure you are currently in the directory `/load_test`.

-1. Install Dependencies:
+**2. Install Dependencies:**

 `npm install`

-2. Frontend Test:
+**3. Frontend Test:**

 This script runs the tests defined in load_test_frontend.yaml.

 `npm run test:frontend`

-3. Backend Test:
+**4. Backend Test:**

 This script runs the tests defined in load_test_frontend.yaml.